Updated June 2026

 - Lower the barbell back to your shoulders and then to the ground.

-- Lower the weights back to the starting position and repeat.
+- Lower the dumbbells back to your shoulders and repeat.

 - Stand with your feet shoulder-width apart, holding a kettlebell with both hands in front of your body.